 Buda castle and district.

 After all that walking you may well be in need of a beverage to quash your thirst.
-And if you want a drink you can do a lot worse than to visit a ruin bar.
+And if you want a drink you can do a lot worse than to visit one of the ruin bars of Budapest.

 These are grungy bars that were originally set up in abandoned buildings in the city’s VII district in the early 2000s, providing cheap drinks and a lively sociable atmosphere.
 They are characterised by quirky décor and random, mismatched furniture that fills every nook and cranny within the building.
 Some have been established for years, others pop up for just one summer, then vanish into obscurity.
 Some have projections of films, others play music.